1995parham-learning/1995parham-learning.github.io/content/tools/Qdrant.md

 }
 ```

-Note that enabling distributed mode does not automatically replicate your data.
-See the section on [making use of a new distributed Qdrant cluster](https://qdrant.tech/documentation/guides/distributed_deployment/#making-use-of-a-new-distributed-qdrant-cluster) for the next steps.
+Note that enabling distributed mode _does not_ automatically replicate your data.

-## [](https://qdrant.tech/documentation/guides/distributed_deployment/#enabling-distributed-mode-in-qdrant-cloud)Enabling distributed mode in Qdrant Cloud
+### Enabling distributed mode in Qdrant Cloud

 For best results, first ensure your cluster is running Qdrant v1.7.4 or higher.
 Older versions of Qdrant do support distributed mode, but improvements in v1.7.4 make distributed clusters more resilient during outages.